-Your hermit crabs will likely remain burrowed under substrate while the lights are on, just as they would hide from intense, direct sunlight on the beach.
-When the lights begin the dim, these nocturnal animals will rise from the substrate and seek food.
+Your hermit crabs will likely remain burrowed under the substrate while the lights are on, just as they hide from intense, direct sunlight on the beach.
+When the lights begin to dim, these nocturnal animals will rise from the substrate and seek food.

 Hermit crabs should have two water sources in their tank: one for drinking and another for bathing.

 Never use tap water in a hermit crab enclosure, as this contains chlorine, which is toxic to hermit crabs.
 Offer a bowl of filtered or bottled water to drink.